All about Dark Sword Miniatures, Inc.

 Dark Sword Miniatures Inc. was born…

-and we are on our way to 500 minatures in the Dark Sword collection and we work with Larry Elmore, Keith Parkinson's estate, Jeff Easley and Clyde Caldwell.
+and we are on our way to 800 minatures & miniature related products in the Dark Sword collection, and we work with Larry Elmore, Keith Parkinson's estate, Jeff Easley, Clyde Caldwell, Stephanie Law and Tony DiTerlizzi.
 In addition, a number of years ago I was approached by a certain author that wanted to work with Dark Sword on multiple miniature related projects.
 He was not an artist, but he was writing a book series.
 I had not read his books yet, but I had them on my bookshelf awaiting the moment when I would have time to read them as my friends all raved about his book series.
 His name was George R.R.
 Martin and he loves miniatures as much as I do.
 He grew up on the 54mm variety, but has since come over to the Dark Side of the Force with 28mm heroic gaming scale miniatures.
 Dark Sword has now been officially working with

 Dark Sword brings our miniatures to life in a style that can best be described as Fantastic Realism